Upcoming Events: Songs for a Summer Evening at the Lord Leycester|Summer Dried Wreath Workshop

 ‘More than Almsmen: Brotherhood and Belonging at the Lord Leycester Hospital, 1571-1700’.

 Despite the later reputation of the Lord Leycester as a home for ex-servicemen, this exhibition shows that the Lord Leycester was home to a remarkably diverse group of people.
-Through their stories, we see how complex webs of power operated that connected monarchs to their subjects, how patronage operated within major aristocratic households, and how ordinary people lived nearly four hundred years ago.
+Through their stories, we see complex webs of power that connected monarchs to their subjects, how patronage operated within major aristocratic households, and how ordinary people lived nearly four hundred years ago.